-- Does the report substantially comply with the technical, statutory, and regulatory requirements for the Reports? - Does the report use results-oriented performance measures to report accurately and candidly on the entity's performance against its planned performance goals and use of resources? - Is the report concise, informative, integrated, readable, and inviting to the intended audience?

-- Does the report demonstrate coordination among the CFO, Performance Improvement Officer, program offices, offices responsible for performance reporting, and the IG? - Does the report reflect an effort and desire to continuously improve the entity's performance and accountability reporting, i.e., there are minimum editorial problems, and the entity is responsive to the prior year's recommendations for improvement? - Does the agency demonstrate a reasonable level of responsiveness to the prior year's CEAR comments, including rationale for dissent (if applicable)?
+- Does the report substantially comply with the technical, statutory, and regulatory requirements for the Reports? - Does the report use results-oriented performance measures to report accurately and candidly on the entity's performance against its planned performance goals and use of resources? - Is the report concise, informative, integrated, readable, and inviting to the intended audience? - Does the report demonstrate coordination among the CFO, Performance Improvement Officer, program offices, offices responsible for performance reporting, and the IG?5 - Does the report reflect an effort and desire to continuously improve the entity's performance and accountability reporting, i.e., there are minimum editorial problems, and the entity is responsive to the prior year's recommendations for improvement?